Content

 Want to learn more about this ED medication?
 Read our guide to avanafil.

 ED isn’t the only sexual health issue that can mess with your sex life.
-Research in the Indian Journal of Urology reveals that four to 39 percent of men may experience premature ejaculation at some point in their lives.
+Research in the Indian Journal of Urology concluded that up to 39 percent of men may experience premature ejaculation at some point in their lives.

 Looking to tackle PE and boost your sexual confidence and stamina?
-You’ve got some solid options, like prescription antidepressants and topical products.
-We cover them below.
+You’ve got some solid options, including some of the prescription antidepressants and topical products outlined below.

-Sertraline is a selective serotonin reuptake inhibitor (SSRI) that healthcare professionals typically prescribe to treat major depressive disorder.
-They may also prescribe it off-label to help with ejaculation latency — that’s a clinical term for the time it takes before you reach orgasm and ejaculate.
+Sertraline (generic Zoloft®) is a selective serotonin reuptake inhibitor (SSRI) that healthcare professionals typically prescribe to treat major depressive disorder.
+They may also prescribe it off-label to help with increasing ejaculation latency, which is a clinical term for the time it takes before you reach orgasm and ejaculate.

 Paroxetine (Paxil®)